bteague92/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+That way your data doesnt linger on a device after you close your session.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+It hashes the password into a long random string

 - [ ] What does bcrypt do to slow down attackers?

+Theres a setting where you can change the amount of times it is hashed so the hackers have to do that too

 - [ ] What are the three parts of the JSON Web Token?

+The header, the payload, and the signature

 ## Minimum Viable Product